It might be old-fashioned, but I love tea loaf! It’s perfect for serving for ‘elevenses’ or as a mid-afternoon ‘pick me up’ with a lovely cup of tea ♥

 Pre-heat the oven to 160C / 325F / Gas 3.

 Ready, set, go!

 Tip the dried fruit and any remaining soaking liquid into a mixing bowl.
 Stir in the sugar and marmalade.
 Sift in the flour, baking powder and spice.
 Add 3 TBSP water and stir until thoroughly combined.
 Tip into the prepared loaf tin.
 Spread the mixture evenly in the tin using the back of a metal spoon.
 Bake for 1¼ hours, or until a tooth pick inserted in the middle comes out clean.
-Remove and leave to rest in the tin for 30 minutes or so.
+Leave to rest in the tin for 30 minutes or so.
 Gently run a knife round the edge of the tin, tip upside down and shake to release the cake.
 Place on a wire rack until completely cooled.

 Stored in an airtight container in the fridge, the loaf will keep for up to five days.
 It also freezes well.
 (I always keep a few slices in the freezer for lunchboxes).